Jessica Urquiola 2008

 Jessica’s parents did not have the opportunity to finish college, but they instilled in their daughters a respect for learning and civic engagement.
 Jessica attended Patrick Henry Elementary and Francis C. Hammond Middle School.
 In ninth grade, she volunteered to tutor in the English as a Second Language program at her church.
 At T.C.
 Williams she volunteered for Alexandria Earth Day, Christmas in April, the Scholarship Fund’s annual telethon, and other activities.
 She was president of Z-Club, a member of Project Discovery, the Latin American Student Society, and the Spanish Honor Society.

 With an award from the Scholarship Fund, Jessica enrolled at George Mason University and later transferred to the University of Virginia where she earned a B.A. in psychology with minors in drama and media studies.
 While in college, Jessica was in the psychology honors program and conducted research with prison inmates.
 She wrote film reviews for the student newspaper and developed a passion for the art of film.
 Eventually, she went behind the lens, produced and directed several award-winning films, and had her work screened at the Virginia Film Festival.

 After receiving her degree, she returned to Alexandria to do freelance work in film, producing fundraising videos and documentaries.
 She later joined the staff of Project Discovery.
-In 2007, Jessica began a master’s program for producing film and video at American University.
+In 2009, Jessica completed a master’s program for producing film and video at American University.
 She works in fundraising for nonprofits at Market Development Group in Washington, D.C. and makes videos for nonprofits with Soft-Spoken Productions.